 Exmouth Navy Pier

-The site is relatively shallow, with a maximum depth of around 15 metres.
-To help protect this marine haven, diver numbers are limited and all dives are guided to ensure maximum enjoyment of the site.
+The Exmouth Navy Pier is a relatively shallow dive site, with a maximum depth of around 15 metres, and is suitable for divers of all experience levels.
+Due to strong currents that run past the Navy Pier, dives are tide dependent, so dive times vary daily.
 As the pier remains a working defence facility, diving here can only be conducted with a licenced dive operator, for security and liability reasons.
+The Ningaloo Visitor Centre is the preferred booking partner for Exmouth Navy Pier dive trips.
 Click here to book your Exmouth Navy Pier dive.

-For example, The Labyrinth has a turtle cleaning station, Gullivers has a manta ray cleaning station and Dibleys Drop-Off is an amazing deep dive location reaching 27 metres.
-Other popular dive sites in Lighthouse Bay include Blizzard Reef and Helga’s Tunnels.
+For example, the Lighthouse Bay dive site known as The Labyrinth has a turtle cleaning station, Gulliver’s is inhabited by several species of rarely seen frogfish, and Dibley’s Drop-Off is an amazing deep water dive location reaching 27 metres.
+Some sites are drift dives, while others feature gentle currents.
+Other popular dive sites in Lighthouse Bay include Blizzard Ridge and Helga’s Tunnels.

 The Ningaloo Reef itself offers an amazing range of dive sites, either along the west side of Exmouth’s North West Cape or just outside Coral Bay.
 Dive sites along the Ningaloo Reef range from 6-35 metres deep, with many sites being suitable for divers of all experience levels.